smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-011-historization.md

 This will initially inject the data into the data lake.

 Launching the [Polynote (click here)](http://localhost:8192) the previous copied notebook `sql_data_monitor.ipynb` provides first the possibility to list the available tables, list the int-data table using a SQL statement and querying the Delta Lake table using SDL Scala libraries.

-There, two additional columns are visible, dl_ts_captured and dl_ts_delimited.
+In the Delta Lake Table we can see there are two additional columns visible: dl_ts_captured and dl_ts_delimited.
+These are used to track the validity ranges for the data points.
+If data changes, the original data point gets invalidated by setting the delimted to the current time and a new data point with the new value is created.
+See example below, after the update.

 ![polynote example output](sdl_sql_injection1res.png)